UnlockedLabs/intro-to-web-dev-curriculum/content/installations/install-git/_index.md

 ---
-title: "Installing Git"
+title: "Git"
 date: 2021-10-01T09:28:27-05:00
 draft: false
 weight: 1
 ---

-## Setting Up Git
+## Validating Git Installation

 Git will help us track changes and versions of our code.

-### Mac Users

 1. Open a new terminal window.
 1. Type the command, `git --version`, in the terminal.
-1. If the output includes a Git version, like the code below, then you are ready to use Git!
+1. If the output includes a Git version, similar to the code below, then you are ready to use Git!

    ```bash
    git --version